utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 ## Spectral custom functions

 You can [add custom governance functions](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/) to use in your custom governance rules.
 You can use these guidelines to write custom functions in JavaScript and add them to your custom governance rules.
-Postman supports CommonJS syntax for custom functions.
+Postman supports ES6 syntax and CommonJS syntax for custom functions.

-To write a custom function, your function must have the [`input` parameter](#spectral-function-parameters), the [`message` property](#spectral-function-return-statement-properties) in your return statement, and the [`module.exports` object property](#spectral-function-object-properties) exporting your function.
+To write a custom function, your function must have the [`input` parameter](#spectral-function-parameters), the [`message` property](#spectral-function-return-statement-properties) in your return statement, and either the [`export default` declaration (ES6) or `module.exports` object property (CommonJS)](#spectral-function-export-syntax) exporting your function.
 To use a custom function in a rule, your rule must have the `then.function` property importing your function.

 ### Spectral function parameters